 The information which I will require from you includes: a completed application form and official transcript of grades (including final junior year grades and listing of courses planned for your senior year).
 Students should have taken all or most of the following: 4 years math, including trigonometry; 4 years English with emphasis on grammar, composition, literature and speech; 2 years of a modern language; and a year each of chemistry and physics with laboratories.

-Additionally, I will need to know your numerical class rank at the end of your junior year (the majority of candidates admitted come from the top 20% of their class), your current GPA on a 4.0 scale, and I must receive copies of any SAT or ACT scores you have taken.
+Additionally, if your school ranks, I will need to know your numerical class rank at the end of your junior year (the majority of candidates admitted come from the top 20% of their class), your current GPA on a 4.0 scale, and I must receive copies of any SAT or ACT scores you have taken.

 The code assigned to me by the Education Testing Service (administrators of the SAT) is #1698 and students can have their scores sent directly to me by noting this on their registration forms for the tests.
 The code assigned to me by the ACT office is #7126.
 Finally, I will require three letters of recommendation, a brief statement (100 words or less) explaining why you want to attend one of the service academies, and a recent photograph (optional).